 In the natural form of a mother, a woman is one who brings forth life.
 She holds the immense power of birthing an eternal soul into the world that will outlast the universe itself.
 But, if the devil can make a woman go from one who brings forth life to now one who generates death in her, he’ll have accomplished his horrid “anti-creation.”
 Here, we come into the instrument that allows a mother to go from life creator to now death inducer today – abortion.
 We see that abortion is reversing the concept of love on its head.
 If love is to sacrifice the self for the good of the other, abortion is the opposite repudiation in which the mother sacrifices the child for the comfort of herself.
 More head-flipping remains with abortion in which the divine becomes repugnantly inverted.
 Whereas Jesus announces “this is my body given up for you” abortion has the woman perversely chant “this is my body” in which I will terminate you for disrupting what I want.
 Therefore, the demonic has implanted his vile anti-creation in which the blood sacrifice of Christ to remove human sin morphs into a blood sacrifice of babies to enhance one’s selfish desires.

 Abortion’s demonic roots are communicated by former Satanist high-priest turned Catholic Zachary King.
 In his book bluntly titled, Abortion is a Satanic Sacrifice, King delves into a gruesome tell-all account of his experience in using abortion as a blood ritual for the devil.
-As King acknowledged, “Killing something is the ultimate offering to Satan, and if you can kill an unborn, that is his ultimate goal.”
+As King acknowledged, “Killing something is the ultimate offering to Satan, and if you can kill an unborn child, that is his ultimate goal.”
 King’s description of the procedure in which limbs of a fragile baby is gobbled up into a life-sucking machine parallels the horrid apparatus of a cruel death that demons crave.